• LOGIN

 Q. Which Workflow Tables Need To Be Checked?

-All other runtime table records are associated to record in WF_ITEMS.
+All other runtime table records are associated with the record in WF_ITEMS.

-If records are purged in WF_ITEMS, records ar purged in all other workflow runtime tables.
+If records are purged in WF_ITEMS, records are purged in all other workflow runtime tables.

 select wi.item_type ITEM_TYPE,